-- Is there still availability for the pilot?
+- Is there still availability for the fast-track research ethics review?

-- How many studies can I put through the pilot?
+- How many studies can I put through the fast-track research ethics review?

-- Where do I get updated about the pilot?
+- Where do I get updated about the fast-track ethics review?

 - Validation criteria

-The pilot will test whether the Health Research Authority, on behalf of the UK, can establish a sustainable model for providing rapid research ethics review.
+The fast-track research ethics review was initially piloted between January and March 2021 to test whether the Health Research Authority, on behalf of the UK, could establish a sustainable model for providing rapid research ethics review.

 It builds on our work providing fast-track ethics review for COVID-19 research.